blyncnov/blyncnov/README.md

-* 👋 Hi there , thanks for stopping by - BTW i'm Taiwo Boluwatife (Jeremy).
+* 👋 Hi there , thanks for stopping by - BTW i'm Jeremy.

 * I also goes by the identity `Blyncnov` .